The Honourable: Kenya

 The style Honourable is used to address members of the Kenyan parliament.
 Traditionally, members of Parliament are not allowed to call each other by name in the chambers, but rather use the terms "Honourable colleague" or "Honourable Member for ...".
 The written form is Hon.
 [Last Name], [First Name] or Honourable [Last Name] or Honourable [Position] (e.g. Honourable Speaker).

 Mauritius

 Recipients of the rank of Grand Officer or above of the Order of the Star and Key of the Indian Ocean and persons knighted by Queen Elizabeth II are automatically entitled to prefix The Hon, Hons or The Honourable to their name.
 Commanders and Officers may request permission from the President to use this prefix.
 Recipients of the order who are not Mauritian citizens may not use the prefix or post-nominals unless granted permission by the President.
 All 70 members of the National Assembly also use this prefix, including all Cabinet ministers.

+Nigeria

+All members of the House of Representatives of Nigeria, the lower chamber of Nigeria's legislature or National Assembly are entitled to the honourific prefix The Honourable whereas members of the upper house (senate) enjoy the style distinguished senator to their names.
+Also in use is as a reference style for high ranking members of the Nigerian judiciary (The Honourable Justice or The Honourable Chief Justice) like judges of State High Courts, Federal High Courts, Courts of Appeal and Justices of the Supreme Court.